Teen's death in Wisconsin sawmill highlights "21st century problem" across the U.S.

 In the 1990s, federal watchdogs looking into reports of employers using underage workers would typically find teens working overly long hours in malls, movie theaters and grocery stores; in the worst cases, minors would be discovered in grueling jobs like farming or construction.

 In recent years, however, investigators have documented a surge in underage workers in potentially dangerous jobs.
-Among other types of work, young employees are increasingly turning up in manufacturing facilities and in meat processing plants, where the work might entail using toxic chemicals to clean the blood and other remains on the slaughterhouse floor.
+Among other types of work, young employees are now found in manufacturing facilities and in meat processing plants, where the work might entail using toxic chemicals to clean the blood and other remains on the slaughterhouse floor.

 "This is a 21st century problem in the United States — this isn't a third-world country.
 In the United States this is happening now.
 We have very young minors doing serious, hazardous jobs, using dangerous equipment," a spokesperson for the Labor Department told CBS MoneyWatch.